vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

    ```

-5. Deploy Defender for Endpoint on Linux by using the following command:
+5. Deploy Defender for Endpoint on Linux by using the following command.
+Edit the corresponding paths and channel, as appropriate.

    ```bash